yonkahlon/Zenject/README.md

         }
     }

-(Note that you could also just make `Foo` public here - my personal convention is just to always use `SerializeField` instead to avoid breaking encapsulation)

 This works fine however in some cases this can get cumbersome.
 For example, if you want to allow an artist to add any number of `Enemy` objects to the scene, and you also want all those `Enemy` objects added to the Zenject Container.
 In this case, you would have to manually drag each one to the inspector of one of your installers.
 This is very error prone since its easy to forget one, or to delete the `Enemy` game object but forget to delete the null reference in the inspector for your installer, etc.

 So another way to do this is to use the `ZenjectBinding` component.
 You can do this by adding a `ZenjectBinding` MonoBehaviour to the same game object that you want to be automatically added to the Zenject container.